JayK0818/Dumi-Blog/docs/node/mongoose.md

 /**
  * When you create a new document with the automatically added )id property, Mongoose creates a new _id
  * of type ObjectId to your document.
  */
-const doc = new Blog()
+const doc = new Blog();
-doc._id instanceof mongoose.Types.ObjectId
+doc._id instanceof mongoose.Types.ObjectId;
 ```

 ## Statics

 You can also add static functions to your model.

 - Add a function property to the second argument of the schema-constructor